Bio

 Amanda Konkin recording VO on set of iDorothy | Photo by Jessie Robertson Photography

 In addition to her work in film and TV, Amanda is passionate about politics and ran as a BC Green Party member for a seat in Vancouver-Point Grey during the BC Provincial election in 2017.
-She is interested in supporting socially provocative projects through her work as a producer, and seeks to collaborate with like minded creators particularly focused on female driven narratives.
+She is interested in supporting socially provocative projects through her work as a producer, and seeks to collaborate with like minded creators particularly focused on women led teams.

 L-R: Huelah Lander, Amanda Konkin, Hayley Grey and Luvia Petersen casting for hAPPiness (Download Joy Productions)